Law enforcement in Ireland

 This is a description of law enforcement in Northern Ireland and the Republic of Ireland.
 Before the Republic (then called the Irish Free State) left the union in 1922, one police force — the Royal Irish Constabulary — policed almost the whole island (aside from Dublin, where the Dublin Metropolitan Police were the main force; Belfast, where the Belfast Borough Police were the main force; and the borough of Londonderry, where the Londonderry Borough Police were the main force before merging with the RIC).

-The Royal Ulster Constabulary (RUC), renamed the Police Service of Northern Ireland (PSNI) in 2001, is the direct descendants of that force, while a new police force — the Garda Síochána — was set up in the Irish Free State (Republic of Ireland since 1949).
+The Royal Ulster Constabulary (RUC) was the direct descent of the force.
+In 2001, the RUC was replaced with the Police Service of Northern Ireland (PSNI), while a new police force — the Garda Síochána — was set up in the Irish Free State (Republic of Ireland since 1949) in 1949.
 Today, due to the sharing of a land border and legislation introduced to both countries after the Belfast Agreement of 1998, there is cooperation between the main police forces of jurisdictions.